West Frankfort Cardinals: The ballpark

-Memorial Stadium hosted the 1947 Illinois State League All-Star Game and the 1950 Mississippi–Ohio Valley League All-Star Game.
+Memorial Stadium hosted two league All-Star games: the 1947 Illinois State League All-Star Game and the 1950 Mississippi–Ohio Valley League All-Star Game.
 The Illinois State League All-Star Game was played on August 11, 1947.
-The game pitted the Belleville Stags against an All-Star selected roster as Belleville had the best first-half record.
+The game featured the Belleville Stags against an All-Star selected roster, as Belleville had the best first-half record.
 The All-Stars defeated Belleville 5–1 in front of 2,134 fans.

 On July 13, 1950, West Frankfort hosted the Mississippi–Ohio Valley League All-Star Game at Memorial Stadium.

 In 1951, after the departure of the Cardinals, the stadium hosted an exhibition game featuring local semi-pro team, the Orient Miners of the Southern Illinois Semi-Pro League played a barnstorming professional team at the park.
 Baseball Hall of Fame inductee Satchel Paige pitched for the barnstormers, who won 3–1.
 Ned Garver and future Hall of Famer Earl Weaver were also on the professional team.

 Memorial Stadium went largely unused after the Cardinals left following the 1950 season.
 In 1956, the ballpark and land was sold to the US Government and the National Guard Armory was built at the site.
-The Armory is located at 802 West Main Street, West Frankfort, Illinois.
+The Armory is located at 802 West Main Street,\ in West Frankfort, Illinois.